 Steps and tips

 - You can use any vegan meatballs you like--storebought or homemade.
-I have a few delicious vegan meatball recipes on the blog, including these vegan air fryer meatballs I shared with you recently or these bean and oats meatballs I use to make my vegan barbeque meatballs.
-I've tried it with practically every storebought vegan meatball I can find around here, including Aldi's, TJ's and Beyond, and the verdict is always the same: delicious.
+I have a few delicious vegan meatball recipes on the blog, with my favorite for this recipe being my vegan Indian kofta meatballs.
+For a leaner, healthier version use these vegan air fryer meatballs or these bean and oats meatballs I use to make my vegan barbeque meatballs.
+I've also tried this meatball curry with practically every storebought vegan meatball I can find around here, including Aldi's, TJ's and Beyond, and the verdict is always the same: delicious.

 - The sauce for these meatballs couldn't be simpler.
 Sputter a few mustard seeds, some asafetida (optional, but asafetida adds umami so I recommend it) and curry leaves in the saucepan you used to pan-fry the meatballs (remove the meatballs to a plate first) .
 Blitz up tomatoes, onions, ginger and garlic.